Completed community research projects

 Evaluation of Oakland Family Services' Fussy Baby and Parents as Teachers Programs

-Neva Nahan of the Center for Social Work Research evaluated two infant mental health programs at Oakland Family Services: Fussy Baby and Parents as Teachers.
-Ms. Nahan analyzed pre and post data from program participants and presented the findings to OFS staff.
+Neva Nahan of the Center for Social Work Research evaluated two infant mental health programs at Oakland Family Services (OFS): Fussy Baby and Parents as Teachers.
+Nahan analyzed pre and post data from program participants and presented the findings to OFS staff.

 Learn more about Oakland Family Services.